Carath/NeuralLib/README.md

 sh cleanAndBuild.sh
 ```

-- For building each project separately, do in each folder:
+- For building each project separately, do in each directory:

 ```
 make clean